-Thinking of buying a puppy or kitten?
-Cruising on the internet and see an adorable picture of a puppy for sale?
+Thinking of buying a puppy or kitten or other pet?
+Cruising on the internet and see an adorable picture of a puppy or kitten for sale?
 Don’t fall for the hardship stories and the cute pictures.
-Pet scammers have made millions off of good people who want to add a pet to their family and thought it would be easy to transport it, sometimes hundreds of miles across many countries.
+Puppy scammers as well as those scamming people for all types of pets have made millions off of good people who want to add a pet to their family, and thought it would be easy to transport it, sometimes hundreds of miles across many countries.

 A 2019 survey by the American Pet Products Association estimates that as many of 36% of all pets purchased are done so via the Internet.
 Considering this venue is rift with posers and autonomous individuals who can pretend to be anyone they want, this is a very risky marketplace to purchase a pet.
 But there are things that you can do to avoid being the victim of a puppy scam (or any other animal).

 Here are some tips to look out for when dealing with people on the internet who say they will deliver you a pet:

 - Hardship stories about how they can no longer care for the puppy, kitten or other pet.

 - Inability to contact the seller by phone.

 - Seller offers the pet for free; you simply have to pay a nominal charge for shipping.

 - Seller requests money for an air conditioned crate or “pressurized vaccination”.

 - Tells you that you will need pet insurance to transport your pet (not required nor is it necessary nor available in most countries).